That’s how much people spent on travel purchases online last year.

 With so much money being spent, the competition in travel affiliate marketing is tough.

-Is it still worth promoting airline and travel affiliate programs?
+Is it still worth promoting travel affiliate programs?
 And if it is, how much can you actually make from the best affiliate programs in the industry?

 Read on to find out.